NeuroTechX/ntx_slack_archive/devices.md

  >And finally, you need some electrode.
 For that you can either buy some spare électrodes and build a cap yourself, or buy the 3d printed headset

+10/2/2017 9:56 PM

+ **alexandre.barachant** :

+ >With wifi board you can stream on your comp.
+Without it too, but some people report trouble with higher sampling rate